naidzim/Camelot-Jr-solver/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-The programm runs on ROS environement and Uses Aruco augmented reality libraries for object detection (you may need a webcamera).
+The program runs on ROS environement and uses Aruco augmented reality libraries for object detection (you may need a webcamera).

 ### Prerequisites

 This project use ROS melodic distribution.
 Before you start you need to install it and create a catkin workspace.
-Please refer to ros tutorials to install and create the workspace : (http://wiki.ros.org/ROS/Tutorials)
+Please refer to ROS tutorials to install and create the workspace : (http://wiki.ros.org/ROS/Tutorials)

 * Aruco